 The main goal is to propose disruptive high-level education actions in the area of cancer, ageing, rejuvenation sciences and engineering in Toulouse through an international network.
 This new educational program, implemented in tight relation with research centers in Toulouse, aims at boosting scientific innovation from fundamental concepts to industrial and medical applications.

 Guided by the aim of drastically shortening the time-lag from basic research discoveries to the clinic and socio-economic valorization and pushing translation of findings into real life through public-private partnerships, CARe promotes a unique range of educational tracks from master’s to PhD involving all the academic, industrial, socio-economic actors.

-This EUR: “Post-graduate training program”, based on the unique « Langlade Campus Biosanté», has a major structuring effect and boost international attractiveness by fostering ambitious and intimately synergistic research, development and disruptive educational actions.
+This EUR: “Post-graduate training program”, based on the unique « Langlade Campus Biosanté», has a major structuring effect and boost international attractiveness by fostering ambitious and intimately synergistic research, development and innovative educational actions.

 The rationale of such an EUR is based on common concepts developed on both ageing and cancer from a very detailed mechanistic up to an « in-use » therapeutic view.
 They are proposed all along the 2 years master’s PhD-track through an original education program, widely open to international partners and tightly linked to our entire industrial and academic network, including technological platforms, clinical services and socio-economic actors.
 In this view, CARe proposes a complete transversal program allowing to professionals and leaders of tomorrow to be skilled in fields that are key for the medicine and biomedical sciences of the future.
 It means that biomedical sciences will be complemented for our students with innovative interdisciplinary courses, including engineering, informatics, and mathematics.
 From year 1, students are in permanent immersion in academic or industrial research laboratories to facilitate training through research.

 - to develop positive criticism (by sorting valuable information from the huge amount available),

 - to stimulate creativity (by a large transdisciplinary formation),